raballew/kne-on-ocp/README.md

 > Do not interrupt the `kne` command.
 It can take minutes until it returns.
 Just
 > be patient and wait.

-This time valid results should be shown where the number of transmitted frames is equal to the number of received frames:
+This time valid test results should be shown where the number of transmitted frames is equal to the number of received frames:

 ```bash
 oc create -f flows/job-flow-r1-r2-r3.yaml -n $namespace